dacopee/Bioinformatics-Languages-2024-Spring/AssignmentStudioPerl/README.txt

 1. parsefile.pl - Own commenting to properly annotate
 2. geneparse.pl - reduced printing to screen.
 This does run faster, but I kept one line to make sure the program was working through every file.
 3. danParsefile.pl - procedural style of coding to make a new script
+4. danParsefilePT4.pl - New script with DNA -> Protein sequence with 1-letter AAs.
+5.